jamesgower/simon-says/README.md

 # Simon Says Game

-## Usage
+## Installation
-To install, clone the repository and run `npm install`.
-Once installed, run `npm start` to start the local server.
+To install the application, clone the repository, navigate to the relevant directory and run `npm install` in the terminal.
+Once installed, run `npm run start` in the terminal to start the local server.

 ## Technologies
   - React